 PR often gets a bad rep for being ‘intangible’.
 The PR member associations PRCA and CIPR have done excellent work in this area recently – including denouncing the previously widely used ‘advertising value equivalent’.
 The industry needs to continue to look at new ways to quantify success, such as the Barcelona Principles.

-At TopLine, we take quantifiability seriously – one of our three guiding values is a Galileo quote: “Measure what is measurable and make measurable what is not so”.
+We take quantifiability seriously – one of our three guiding values is a Galileo quote: “Measure what is measurable and make measurable what is not so”.
 We match business objectives to outcomes, and constantly find new ways to measure impact – check out our list of 30 examples.
 Fortunately for the industry, the increasing prevalence of digital PR has produced a rich variety of metrics to use to determine exactly how effective your communications are.

 Cleaning up our reputation